cyrezdev/a11y-apca-sass/README.md

 a11y-color( <code>foreground color</code>, <code>background color</code>, <code>parameters</code> )

 ### Parameters
 Set at least one color (foreground or background).
-Use a valid Sass color (#f4f5f3, #234, white, darkblue, etc.)
+Use a valid Sass color (eg. #f4f5f3, #234, white, darkblue, etc.)

 Set use case parameters when different from default $fallback-a11y-map:
 - `"level": {string}`: **Accessibility level as defined by APCA-W3 and WCAG 3:**